Lonicera involucrata

 - Size at maturity: 5-8' tall, 2-8' wide

-- Light requirements: full sun, part sun / part shade
+- Light requirements: full sun to part shade

 - Moisture requirements: moist to wet soil